 When marinating chicken, do away with the salt without sacrificing flavor or juiciness.
 A variety of herbs, spices and liquids add spice and interest to the same old chicken parts, allowing you to eschew the salt shaker.
 The result is chicken that is not only heart-healthy, but also as flavorful and tender as pieces you may have marinated in the past.

 The acids from vinegar break down the fibers in chicken, making it tender and juicy.
-Bring together an Italian marinade without reaching for a bottle of dressing by marinating chicken parts in balsamic vinegar, honey, fresh basil leaves -- you can substitute dried basil -- and a few cranks of the pepper grinder.
-Go for an Asian-inspired marinade with rice vinegar dressed up with sugar or low calorie sweetener, fresh mint and lemongrass, and chopped green chiles.
-Alternatively, try sherry vinegar enlivened with chives and brown sugar.
+Bring together an Italian marinade without reaching for a bottle of dressing by marinating chicken parts in 1 cup balsamic vinegar, 1/2 cup honey, 1/2 cup of fresh basil leaves -- you can substitute 1 tbsp. of dried -- and a few cranks of the pepper grinder.
+Go Asian with 1 cup rice vinegar dressed up with 2 tsp. of sugar or low calorie sweetener, 1 tsp. each of fresh mint and lemongrass, and a small can of chopped green chiles.
+Try 1 cup of sherry vinegar enlivened with chives and 1 tbsp. of brown sugar.

 Citrus juices act much the same way as vinegar, with the acids acting as a low-sodium tenderizer.
-Combine a cup of orange juice with apricot jam and red wine vinegar, dried rosemary leaves and black pepper.
-Lemon or lime juice stirred into a cup of sesame oil with fresh ginger makes a quick and savory marinade.
-Grapefruit juice, minced garlic and tarragon makes a tasty chicken marinade.
+Combine a cup of orange juice with 1/4 cup apricot jam and add 1 tbsp. red wine vinegar, 1 tbsp. dried rosemary leaves and black pepper.
+Try 1/4 cup lemon or lime juice stirred into a cup of sesame oil with 1 tbsp. of fresh ginger makes a quick and savory marinade.
+Two cups grapefruit juice, minced garlic and tarragon makes a tasty chicken marinade.

-Thin plain Greek yogurt with water or lemon juice and let your imagination run wild.
-Fold curry powder and fresh ginger into yogurt for an easy tandoori chicken marinade that is delicious either baked or grilled.
-For Greek chicken, combine oregano, mint and marjoram and stir in chopped garlic to taste.
+Thin plain Greek yogurt with 1 tsp. of water or lemon juice and let your imagination run wild.
+Fold 2 tbsp. of curry powder and fresh ginger into 2 cups of yogurt for an easy tandoori chicken marinade that is delicious either baked or grilled.
+For Greek chicken, combine 1 tsp. each oregano, mint and marjoram and stir in chopped garlic to taste.
 Soaking chicken in a mixture of buttermilk, black pepper, sage and paprika also adds tang without excess salt.